jasper-gordon/ear_music/README.md

 How to Run: While this scripts in the song_generator.py file are written in Python, they utilize methods and variables
     exclusive to EarSketch's systme and thus the program must be run at https://earsketch.gatech.edu/earsketch2/.
-To run the program, follow the link and past the entire body of the song_generator.py file into the EarSketch Code Editor.
+To run the program, follow the link and paste the entire body of the song_generator.py file into the EarSketch Code Editor.
     Next, press the green "Run" button to generate and play a song.
 The song will different each time the program is run.

 Project Reflection: While I am proud of the songs that my program generates, I do not beleive they fully fall into the